nover/ansible-oh-my-zsh/README.md

 Role Name
 =========

-oh my zsh installer for Ubuntu and macOS systems.
+oh my zsh installer for Debian (Raspberry, Debian, Ubuntu, etc) and macOS systems.
 The original work has been taken from here https://github.com/RaymiiOrg/ansible/blob/master/oh-my-zsh/ohmyzsh.yml

 I have taken the liberty of converting it into a "real ansible role" and subseqently published it on ansible galaxy.

 Requirements
 ------------

-Nothing special except ansible and an Ubuntu or macOS target
+Nothing special except ansible and an Debian or macOS target

 Role Variables
 --------------